melakusnget/alx-system_engineering-devops/0x02-shell_rediractions/README.md

-Some text for this phone me
+ this assignment is done by phone